 In pages that have two major windows (such as two maps) you can toggle back and forth between the two windows by pressing PAGES | PAGES.
-This allows you to change which map your cursor moves on, and which map the menu operates on.
-A black title bar denotes the active window.
+This allows you to change which map your cursor moves on, and which window the menu operates on.
+The window with the blue title bar is the active window.

-Pages Menu with Two Map option selected, left.

-Map Page with two map windows, at right.
-The left map is active.
+Pages Menu with Two Map option selected (left).
+The windows are in a horizontal position.
+Map Page with two vertical windows (right).

-Resize Window is another extremely handy feature for pages that have two major windows.
-You can change the relative size of the windows, as well as horizontal or vertical layout, to suit your viewing preference.
-Here's how:
+Resize Window is another feature for pages that have two major windows.
+You can change the horizontal size of the windows to suit your viewing preference.